 NOTE: Employee interviews can be formal, private, and one on one, or they can be informal, during the employee walkaround.
-In both cases, inspectors shall document employee names.
+In both cases, inspectors shall document employee names as files in Appendix D. Do not put names of employees confidentially interviewed in the narrative.
 When possible, inspectors should interview at least one employee in a private, one on one setting.
-This allows the employee to speak freely about any hazards or concerns.
+This allows the employee to speak freely about hazards or concerns.
 See section 5-7 for additional requirements on interview statements.

-C. Violation Worksheet: An OSHA Information System generated violation worksheet will contain all the appropriate information for each violation from the inspection.
+C. Violation Worksheet: An OSHA Information System (OIS) generated violation worksheet will contain all the appropriate information for each violation from the inspection.
 The OIS entries will describe the observed hazardous conditions or practices, including all relevant facts, and all information pertaining to how and/or why a standard is violated.
 Specifically identify the hazard to which employees have been or could be exposed.
 Describe the type of injury or illness which the violated standard was designed to prevent in this situation or note the name and exposure level of any contaminant or harmful physical agent to which employees are, have been, or could be potentially exposed.
 If employee exposure was not actually observed during the inspection, state the facts on which the determination was made (i.e., tools left inside an unprotected trench) that an employee has been or could have been exposed to a safety or health hazard.